 - Additional restrictions are in place for visitors to health institutions.
 Do not visit people at institutions in vulnerable groups, such as the elderly or the sick.

 Question – Will the Department of State or U.S. military be evacuating U.S. citizens?

 - Answer – There are currently no plans to evacuate U.S. citizens from Norway.
 We are aware the governments of some other countries have announced suspension of air travel.
 In those countries, the State Department is considering all options to assist U.S. citizens.
 U.S. citizens should monitor our travel.state.gov website and enroll in STEP.state.gov for the most up-to-date information.

 Question – Are Norway’s airports closed?
 Am I stranded in Norway?

 - Answer – The Government of Norway issued a March 15 press release to clarify that it has implemented stricter border controls, but airports are not closed completely.
 Flights continue for the moment so Norwegian citizens and residents abroad may return and residents of other countries and foreign tourists may depart Norway.
 However, airlines have cancelled many international flights and availability of flights and routes is unpredictable.

-Question— I am an American citizen trying to fly home to Norway or the United States but cannot find a flight.
+Question – I am a U.S. citizen trying to fly home to Norway or the United States but cannot find a flight.
 What are your recommendations?

-- Answer – Many travelers are having trouble finding flights due to route suspensions and widespread flight cancellations, but flights continue between many U.S. cities and European cities outside Norway.
+- Answer – Many travelers are having trouble finding flights due to route suspensions and widespread flight cancellations, but flights continue between many U.S. cities and transit hubs such as Amsterdam, Frankfurt, and Doha with flight connections to Norway.
 Please continue to work with your airline and explore travel with other airlines that may still be offering flights to your destination.

-Question—Are healthy quarantined American citizens allowed to leave Norway?
+Question – Are healthy quarantined U.S. citizens allowed to leave Norway?